 Do you ever get nervous just thinking about going to the dentist?
 You might be worrying unnecessarily.
 With dentistry’s many advances, consultation and many dental treatments become quicker and more comfortable all the time.

-These positive techniques work wonders for clients who dental phobia.
+Besides the increasingly common use of laughing gas sedation and painless dental injections, here are some positive techniques that work wonders for clients with dental fear.
 Try them on your next dental appointment.

 You should schedule the appointment at a time when you feel most relaxed.